osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data_API.md

 Index identifying the end of the series of events to return

 [Optional] ``int count``
-[Optional] maximum number of events to return.
+[Optional] Maximum number of events to return.

 [Optional] ``SdsBoundaryType boundaryType``
 [Optional] SdsBoundaryType specifies the handling of events at or near the startIndex and endIndex